Providing Valuable Legal Services to Our Clients and Their Family Members in the Estate Planning Process

 Do You Need a Trust if You Already Have a Will?

 While a will is often considered the foundation upon which most Connecticut estate plans are built, many families would benefit from the creation of various types of trusts as well.
-There are several different types of trusts in Connecticut, including the revocable living trust, the generation-skipping trust, the dynasty trust, and the special needs trust, to name a few.
+There are several different types of trusts in Connecticut, including the revocable living trust, the generation-skipping trust, the dynasty trust, the Irrevocable Income Only Trust (IIOT), the Domestic Asset Protection Trusts, and the special needs trust, to name a few.
 Which type of trust would benefit you and your needs the most can be determined in your initial consultation.
 Many trusts provide a certain level of asset protection and can help estates avoid probate.

 What is Business Succession Planning?